wormhole-foundation/wormhole/node/pkg/watchers/xrpl/README.md

 ## Permissionless Memo Field

 All fields passed via the memo MUST have no security impact and be properly validated or mitigated by the relevant implementations.
 In other words, these fields must be completed untrusted since they can be arbitrarily generated.

+Only the first memo is checked to prevent message confusion across future potential memo encoding versions - e.g. a transaction that specified an upcoming supported memo (A) at index 0 and an existing supported memo (B) at index 1 should not be able to generate a VAA of B on an initial observation yet a different VAA of A on a reobservation after support is rolled out.

 ## Decimals